 Since that time there have been predictions for the next consecutive years to follow as to what states would follow but it seems the crystal ball must have a crack in it!

 States like Washington passed it but later got shot down when it went to public vote.
-That is where the real problem lays because while state government approves it, leaving it up to the voters will have unfavorable consequences.
+That is where the real problem lies because while state government approves it, leaving it up to the voters may have unfavorable consequences.

-The reason is, gamblers are a small sector in the large scheme of total voters.
+The reason is simple: gamblers are a small sector in the large scheme of total voters.

 There are a handful of states that have kicked the idea around, among them is Massachusetts.